Contrails: A Silent but Deadly Environmental Killer

 Contrails, a portmanteau of condensation trails, are thin, wispy clouds created when an airplane flies through a cold, humid area in the air.

 According to recent studies, the aviation industry accounts for around 2.5% of global carbon dioxide emissions, but around 4% of global warming can be attributed to the sector.
-Out of this 4% share, two-thirds of it comes from non-CO2 sources, with contrails as the largest contributor.
+Of this 4% share, two-thirds of it comes from non-CO2 sources, with contrails as the largest contributor.
 Other studies have confirmed that the environmental impact of contrails is around two to three times as much as that of carbon dioxide, making it a major threat.

 Furthermore, studies on aviation’s share of global warming have not taken non-CO2 sources like contrails into account, suggesting that the industry’s net impact on the environment could be much larger than previously thought.

 Further research has proven that around 80% of all contrails can be traced back to between 2 and 10% of all flights, suggesting that the problem’s cause is smaller than expected.
-Experts have confirmed that redirecting those 10% of flights to change their altitude slightly or adjust their flight path can eliminate a large portion of the contrails produced during that time– avoiding ISSRs is key to the process.
+Experts have confirmed that redirecting those 10% of flights to change their altitude slightly or adjust their flight path can eliminate a large portion of the contrails produced during that time – avoiding ISSRs is key to the process.